Media contacts

 From the beginning of the Springs Preserve, the focus has been on children and families when developing, designing, and programming activities.
 We offer entertaining and educational exhibits, events, programs, activities, classes and workshops for kids of all ages.
 Topics include archeology, animals, water, and plants.

 Springs Preserve train: Trains helped settle the Old West, and now they’re part of the present too!
-Take a 20-minute narrated ride down the Preserve’s 2.2-mile Exploration Loop Trail on our trackless train, and uncover Las Vegas history with every turn of the wheel.
+Take a narrated ride down the Preserve’s 2.2-mile Exploration Loop Trail on our trackless train, and uncover Las Vegas history with every turn of the wheel.
 Look for birds and wildlife on your journey.
 You will see scenes of the American West, local history, ranching, water, and railroads.

 Boomtown 1905: Life-sized, immersive, permanent re-created historic streetscape of early Las Vegas.
 Visit an original cottage built by the railroad in 1910, and turn of the century (1905 – 1920) replicas of the Las Vegas Train Depot, Arizona Club, outdoor Majestic Theatre, First State Bank, Lincoln Hotel and a mercantile store.
 Experience life in early Las Vegas through interpretive stations and hands-on activities in each of the buildings.

 Live shows and demonstrations: The Springs Preserve presents live shows and demonstrations each weekend and on select holidays.
-The animal and science shows change every three months.

 Traveling exhibit gallery: Inside the Origen Museum, the New Frontier Gallery is a space that houses traveling exhibits of national significance.
 These exhibits explore topics relevant to the Springs Preserve such as science, natural history, preservation and conservation.
 The focus is on fun, hands-on, interactive, educational, experiences for visitors of all ages.
-Exhibits change approximately every three months.

 Classes and activities: We offer a variety of educational classes and activities for kids to help them explore and understand their desert world.
+Drop-in activities change monthly and topics include desert animals, gardening, eco art, archaeology, history, storytelling, and more.

 Cienega desert wetland